 One of the key advantages of owning a rental property is the ability to deduct certain expenses from your taxable income.
 These deductible rental expenses can help lower your overall tax liability and increase your cash flow.
 Here are some common deductible expenses for rental property owners:

-• Deductible Operating expense: Operating expenses encompass costs incurred in managing and maintaining a rental property.
+- Deductible Operating expense: Operating expenses encompass costs incurred in managing and maintaining a rental property.
 According to IRS, ordinary and necessary expenses include Advertising costs, leasing commissions, property management fees, repairs and maintenance, pest control, landscaping, supplies, utilities paid directly by the landlord, etc.

-• Deductible Mortgage interest: Mortgage interest is fully tax-deductible since it is paid on the loan which is used to purchase a rental property.
+- Deductible Mortgage interest: Mortgage interest is fully tax-deductible since it is paid on the loan which is used to purchase a rental property.
 This deduction applies to both primary and secondary residences.
 By deducting the interest payments, you can reduce your taxable rental income, which lowers your tax liability.

-• Property Tax Deduction: The property taxes paid on your rental property are also tax deductible.
+- Property Tax Deduction: The property taxes paid on your rental property are also tax-deductible.
 You can deduct the full amount of property taxes paid during the tax year, further reducing your taxable income.
 It is important to keep track of these payments and ensure that they are accurately reported on your tax return.

-• Insurance Premiums: The insurance premiums you pay for your rental property can be also deducted as a business expense.
+- Insurance Premiums: The insurance premiums you pay for your rental property can also be deducted as a business expense.
 This includes both property insurance and liability insurance.
 By deducting these premiums, you can offset your rental income, reducing your taxable amount.

 Pro Tip: Keep organized records of every expense throughout the year to maximize deductions during tax season.